123Sumeyra/ML_Algrithms_OpenCV/README.md

 ## Conclusion
-Svm is more suitable for this data
+Svm is more suitable for this data.